tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

-First make sure that you are working with the correct commit (check the hash) or installed release, then perform each test on Firefox, Chrome, Opera and Edge
+First make sure that you are working with the correct commit (check the hash) or installed release, then perform each test on Firefox, Chrome, Opera and Edge.
+Check the console for background.html page as well as the UI pages throughout the process, report any error/warning messages.

 **Test set**
 [Full test set](https://github.com/dhowe/AdNauseam/wiki/Testing-New-Release-Candidates#interface)